-Whether you´re entering the classroom to teach or learn, you should have a plan in hand.
-If you plan to teach, you´ll want to pursue a strong and varied academic program before college to prepare for your education studies.
-And if you want to teach at the high school level, you should take any courses that are available in the area you want to teach.
+Whether you're entering the classroom to teach or learn, you'll want to pursue a strong and varied academic program before college to prepare for your education studies.
+To teach at the high school level, you should take any courses that are available in the area you want to teach.
 Particularly helpful ways to prepare include:

 An education degree opens doors to a wide range of careers involving teaching, advising or administering in school, community and business settings.
 Typical careers include:

-All Oregon State teacher education programs include extensive field experience in public schools.
-In addition, they are accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).
-Programs What we offer There are many paths to becoming a teacher, and Oregon State will help you find yours.
-We'll work with you to find — or create — a teaching-oriented program in the area that best matches your interests.
+There are many paths to becoming an educator, and Oregon State will help you find yours.
+We'll work with you to find -- or create -- a program in the area that best matches your interests.

 For teachers and other education professionals, having a broad and comprehensive base of knowledge is vital.
 Students interested in education come from a variety of undergraduate programs.
 Early childhood and elementary educators often pursue a double degree with the Human Development and Family Sciences program.
 Secondary school (Middle/High School) educators should pursue degrees that relate to the endorsement area they want to teach.
 Counselors often have undergraduate degrees from the College of Liberal Arts.
 Community, collegiate, and workforce educators come from a wide-range of programs, with career path and goals serving as the pathway to these graduate offerings.

 You will likely spend your first year focusing on courses from Oregon State's Baccalaureate Core -- the physical and biological sciences, mathematics, writing, fitness, cultural diversity and freshman orientation -- with beginning courses in your area of interest.